SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add an autofocus when editing a todo item, this eliminates need to double click on text.
--
+- We add a checkbox input element to toggle on/off completed state of all tasks at once.
+- In the main comp we add the input element.
+- In the service we add a function to do the toggle all

 ### Refrences :